crossflag/CS3398-Betazoid-S2019/readme.md

 Nicolas:

 Rhett: Responsible for adding the RotateCW, RotateCCW, and Blue Light filters.
 I provided small adjustments to the GUI(Artifacts available in background.js, popup/settings.css, and popup/settings.html in the Darkweb folder of this repository).
 Background.js is used at all times, settings.css is used when the popup is on, and settings.html is used whenever a buttonID is called for.
 Also responsible researching how to implement ability to apply to multiple tabs at once, making a filter persist in a tab that is updated, which has proved to be very challenging for our team right now.
-Next Steps: Continue work on the incomplete issues mentioned in the last sentence.
+Status: Continuing work on the incomplete issues mentioned in the last sentence.

 Richard: